brianellin/bsky-mcp-server/test/thread_examples_results.md

                         </post>
                         <post type="reply" uri="at://did:plc:ip3trmvdbnlm4g7cdc5xs7ub/app.bsky.feed.post/3lmn7mlbczs2g" bsky_url="https://bsky.app/profile/skillstopractice.com/post/3lmn7mlbczs2g" author_name="Gregory Brown" author_handle="skillstopractice.com" posted_at="4/12/2025, 11:57:46 AM" reply_to="at://did:plc:fpruhuo22xkm5o7ttr2ktxdo/app.bsky.feed.post/3lmmuyum6fd2n">
                           <content>
-                            This is 100% the issue I have in that most of the tooling that I have seen around feeds is actively hostile to curation (which is what I focus on) because the assumption is it&apos;s going to be algorithmically processed...
+                            This is 100% the issue I have in that most of the tooling that I have seen around feeds is actively hostile to curation (which is what I focus on) because the assumption is it's going to be algorithmically processed...
 1 of 2
                           </content>
                           Engagement: 0 likes, 0 reposts, 1 replies
                           <replies>
                             <post type="reply" uri="at://did:plc:ip3trmvdbnlm4g7cdc5xs7ub/app.bsky.feed.post/3lmn7owrjfc2g" bsky_url="https://bsky.app/profile/skillstopractice.com/post/3lmn7owrjfc2g" author_name="Gregory Brown" author_handle="skillstopractice.com" posted_at="4/12/2025, 11:59:06 AM" reply_to="at://did:plc:ip3trmvdbnlm4g7cdc5xs7ub/app.bsky.feed.post/3lmn7mlbczs2g">
                               <content>
-                                What would solve the problem for me entirely is if it were possible for people to pin an account in the same way they can a list or feed, then I would just run my &quot;feed&quot; by reposting from an alt account.
+                                What would solve the problem for me entirely is if it were possible for people to pin an account in the same way they can a list or feed, then I would just run my "feed" by reposting from an alt account.

 Oh wait...
 I can make a list with just one account on it that does exactly that...
 Hmmm....
                               </content>